jeromedalbert/jeromedalbert.github.io/source/about/index.markdown

 Joking aside, I enjoy developing in Ruby: it is fun, terse, leverages powerful paradigms, and the community really cares about OOP and software craftsmanship.

-Hence the idea of this blog where I intend to share some day-to-day Ruby discoveries, my thoughts about the art of crafting software, and maybe a few general posts about life as a developer.
+Hence the idea of this blog where I intend to share some day-to-day Ruby discoveries, my thoughts about the art of crafting software, and maybe a few general posts about life as an IT professional.

 If you just came here for my professional details, feel free to check my <a href="http://www.linkedin.com/in/jeromedalbert" target="_blank">LinkedIn profile</a> ;-).